Aki-7/Aki-7/README.md

 ## My interests

-**Tools that supports creative activities like engineering, designing, and so on**.
+**Tools that support creative activities like engineering, designing, and so on**.

 【 keywords 】
  - Developer Productivity